QUOTES-Soccer-Reaction to the death of Brazil soccer great Pele | Sports-Games

 BRAZIL CAPTAIN THIAGO SILVA, ON INSTAGRAM Rest in peace 'Rei' (King), God bless all his family" BRAZILIAN FOOTBALL CONFEDERATION "Pele was much more than the greatest sportsman of all time.
 RIP Pele and thank you."
 BRAZIL'S LOWER HOUSE SPEAKER ARTHUR LIRA "Brazil and the world mourn the death of our eternal number 10, the greatest soccer player of all time.

-Brazil soccer great Pele died on Thursday, aged 82, after a long battle with cancer.
-Following are reactions to his death: BRAZIL FORWARD NEYMAR
+Brazil soccer great Pele died on Thursday aged 82 after a long battle with cancer.
+Following are reactions to his death: LULA, PRESIDENT-ELECT OF BRAZIL

+I had the privilege that younger Brazilians didn't have: I saw Pele play, live, at Pacaembu and Morumbi.
+Play, no. I saw Pele give a show.
+Because when he got the ball he always did something special, which often ended up in a goal.
+FIFA PRESIDENT GIANNI INFANTINO, ON INSTAGRAM

 Before Pele, "10" was just a number.
 I read that phrase somewhere, at some point in my life.